-BOULDER, Colo. - 2016's Bolder Boulder was the 38th run on the streets of Boulder.
+This year’s Bolder Boulder will be the 38th run on the streets of Boulder.

 “I wanted to put on a community event -- a track meet for kids,” said race founder Steve Bosely.
 “So I went to my friend Frank Shorter and said, here's what I want to do and he said, ‘Why don’t we put on a road race?’”